 Child of Light is a blend of platforming and turn-based gameplay that works very well.
 Similar to other role-playing games, you can recruit several NPCs throughout your journey that can help you to fight enemies and bosses.
 In addition, there’s a rewarding level-up system that rewards the players with stats and new interesting abilities.

-This particular title is a masterpiece and something that people shouldn’t miss especially if you’re looking for a game on low-end PC.
+This particular title is a masterpiece and something that people shouldn’t miss especially if you’re looking for a game on a low-end PC.

 Mafia II is an open-world game that is sometimes better than Rockstar’s renowned Grand Theft Auto franchise.
 But both are similar in terms of open-world design, and action.
 Except for the story that is a gritty drama that is quite unpredictable at times.